ucrcsedept/course-support/modules/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

     <img src="images/installremotessh.gif" alt="Installing Remote-SSH Extension">
 </p>

 Now, we can SSH into UCR servers!
-To set up a connection to CS010B servers, follow these steps:
+To set up a connection to class servers, follow these steps:

 1. Click the Remote-SSH symbol in the bottom left corner that looks like this: ![Remote SSH Symbol](images/remotesshsymbol.png)